txje/Unicycler/README.md

 <p align="center"><img src="misc/short_contigs.png" alt="Short contigs in assembly graph"></p>

-If you're curious, this example is the rDNA region of a bacterial genome.
-There are seven rDNA copies with regions that are the same (assembly collapsed these into single contigs) but in some places differ (leading to divergences in the graph like this one).

 ### Depth: chromosomes and plasmids

 Unicycler normalises the depth of contigs in the graph to the median value.
-For a bacterial isolate, this typically means that the chromosome has a depth of around 1x and plasmids may have different (typically higher) depths.
+This typically means that the chromosome has a depth near 1x and plasmids may have different (typically higher) depths.

 <p align="center"><img src="misc/depth.png" alt="Plasmid depths"></p>

-In the above assembly graph, the chromosome is at the top and there are two plasmids.
+In the above graph, the chromosome is at the top and there are two plasmids.
 The plasmid on the left occurs in approximately 4 or 5 copies per cell.
 For the larger plasmid on the right, most cells probably had one copy but some had more.
-Since sequencing biases (such as GC bias) can affect read depth, these per cell counts should be interpreted loosely.
+Since sequencing biases can affect read depth, these per cell counts should be interpreted loosely.

 # Unicycler align

-Unicycler's algorithm for senstive semi-global alignment is available as a stand-alone alignment tool with the command `unicycler_align`.
+Unicycler's algorithm for sensitive semi-global alignment is available as a stand-alone alignment tool with the command `unicycler_align`.
 ```
 unicycler_align --reads queries.fastq --ref target.fasta --sam output.sam
 ```